Whimsy Stick

 Loki, 2-year-old Husky, destroying the basement

-For example, Loki’s owners were walking him 90 minutes every morning and an hour in the evening.
-But he was still chewing through baseboards, digging at the carpet, and howling for an hour every time they left.
-In fact, they were convinced he had separation anxiety and were considering medication.
+Loki’s owners were walking him 90 minutes every morning and an hour in the evening.
+He was still chewing through baseboards, digging at the carpet, and howling for an hour every time they left.
+They were convinced he had separation anxiety and were considering medication.

-So we swapped the morning walk for 12 minutes of structured flirt pole work, kept the evening walk, and added a 15-minute decompression sniff walk after the flirt pole session.
+For example, we swapped the morning walk for 12 minutes of structured flirt pole work, kept the evening walk, and added a 15-minute decompression sniff walk after the flirt pole session.
 Week one: the destruction reduced by half.
 Week three: destructive chewing stopped entirely.
 The howling reduced from an hour to under 5 minutes.
-In short, same dog, less total exercise time, dramatically different outcome.
-In fact, the 90-minute walks were not the problem.
+Same dog, less total exercise time, dramatically different outcome.
+The 90-minute walks were not the problem.
 They were just the wrong tool for the dog.

 Husky-Specific Do’s and Don’ts

-In fact, Huskies are athletic dogs with specific vulnerabilities and a few breed quirks that change how you should run sessions.
-So get these rules right and the routine works.
-But get them wrong and you risk injury or amplified arousal instead of resolved drive.
+Huskies are athletic dogs with specific vulnerabilities and a few breed quirks that change how you should run sessions.
+Get these rules right and the routine works.
+Get them wrong and you risk injury or amplified arousal instead of resolved drive.

 Do